+CAUTION

-CAUTION Federal law restricts this device to sale by or on the order of a physician or other practitioner licensed by the law of the State in which he/she practices, to use or order the use of the device.
+Federal law restricts this device to sale by or on the order of a physician or other practitioner licensed by the law of the State in which he/she practices, to use or order the use of the device.

 - Some components of reagents provided by Illumina for use with the NextSeq 550Dx instrument contain potentially hazardous chemicals.
 Personal injury can occur through inhalation, ingestion, skin contact, and eye contact.
 Wear protective equipment, including eye protection, gloves, and laboratory coat appropriate for risk of exposure.
 Handle used reagents as chemical waste and discard in accordance with applicable regional, national, and local laws and regulations.
-For additional environmental, health, and safety information, see the Safety Data Sheets (SDS) at support.illumina.com/sds.html. - 2 Immediately report any serious incidents related to this product to Illumina and the Competent Authorities of the member states in which the user and the patient are established. - Handle all blood specimens as if they are known to be infectious for human immunodeficiency virus (HIV), human hepatitis B virus (HBV), and other bloodborne pathogen agents (universal precautions). - 4 Failure to follow the procedures as outlined can result in erroneous results or significant reduction in sample quality.

-- Use routine laboratory precautions.
+For additional environmental, health, and safety information, see the Safety Data Sheets (SDS) at support.illumina.com/sds.html. - 2 Handle all blood specimens as if they are known to be infectious for human immunodeficiency virus (HIV), human hepatitis B virus (HBV), and other bloodborne pathogen agents (universal precautions). - 3 Failure to follow the procedures as outlined can result in erroneous results or significant reduction in sample quality. - 4 Use routine laboratory precautions.
 Do not pipette by mouth.
 Do not eat, drink, or smoke in designated work areas.
 Wear disposable gloves and laboratory coats when handling specimens and kit reagents.
-Wash hands thoroughly after handling specimens and kit reagents. - 6 Proper laboratory practices and good laboratory hygiene are required to prevent PCR products from contaminating reagents, instrumentation, and genomic DNA samples.
-PCR contamination can cause inaccurate and unreliable results. - 7 To prevent contamination, make sure that pre-amplification and post-amplification areas have dedicated equipment and consumables (eg, pipettes, pipette tips, heat blocks, vortexers, and centrifuges). - Index to sample pairing must match the printed plate layout exactly.
+Wash hands thoroughly after handling specimens and kit reagents. - 5 Proper laboratory practices and good laboratory hygiene are required to prevent PCR products from contaminating reagents, instrumentation, and genomic DNA samples.
+PCR contamination can cause inaccurate and unreliable results. - 6 To prevent contamination, make sure that pre-amplification and post-amplification areas have dedicated equipment and consumables (eg, pipettes, pipette tips, heat blocks, vortexers, and centrifuges). - 7 Index to sample pairing must match the printed plate layout exactly.
 Local Run Manager automatically populates the index primers associated with the sample names, when entered in the module.
 The user is advised to verify the index primers associate with samples before starting the sequencing run.
-Mismatches between the sample and plate layout results in loss of positive sample identification and incorrect result reporting. - 9 Installation of user-supplied antivirus software is strongly recommended to protect the computer against viruses.
-Consult user manual for instructions on installation. - 10 Do not operate the NextSeq 550Dx with any of the panels removed.
-Operating the instrument with any of the panels removed creates potential exposure to line voltage and DC voltages. - 11 Do not touch the flow cell stage in the flow cell compartment.
-The heater in this compartment operates between 22°C and 95°C and can result in burns. - 12 The instrument weighs approximately 185 lbs. and could cause serious injury if dropped or mishandled.
+Mismatches between the sample and plate layout results in loss of positive sample identification and incorrect result reporting. - 8 Installation of user-supplied antivirus software is strongly recommended to protect the computer against viruses.
+Consult user manual for instructions on installation. - 9 Do not operate the NextSeq 550Dx with any of the panels removed.
+Operating the instrument with any of the panels removed creates potential exposure to line voltage and DC voltages. - 10 Do not touch the flow cell stage in the flow cell compartment.
+The heater in this compartment operates between 22°C and 95°C and can result in burns. - 11 The instrument weighs approximately 185 lbs. and could cause serious injury if dropped or mishandled.